AEADataEditor/aeadataeditor.github.io/_talks/2024-10-07-vienna-panel.md

 - Miklós Koren, Central European University, Data Editor for the Review of Economic Studies

 - **Lars Vilhuber**, Cornell University, Data Editor for the American Economic Association journals

+Sponsored by *Wirtschaftsuniversität Wien* and *The Review of Economic Studies*.